Scandal is supposed to take place in Washington, D.C.

 These scenes, with Olivia talking to the President's Chief of Staff (Cyrus Beene), show what is

-supposed to be the rose garden, with the White House seen in the background.
+supposed to be Lafayette Square Park, with the White House seen in the background.

 But these shots were actually filmed in the Rose Garden at Exposition Park, in Los Angeles.